botlabs-gg/yagpdb-docs-v2/content/reference/templates/functions.md

 {{% notice style="tip" %}}

-Use of interactions within YAGPDB is an advanced topic, the documentation should be used only as reference.
+Use of interactions within YAGPDB is an advanced topic; the documentation should be used only as reference.
 To learn about using interactions, [see here](/reference/custom_interactions).

 {{% /notice %}}